firolightfog/Yolow/README.md

 Quantizer with variable equal distribution scales.
 Following the comments of [this](https://community.vcvrack.com/t/whats-your-favorite-musical-scale/17970/40) VCV Community Forum and reading a bit about the history of the [12 equal temperament](https://en.wikipedia.org/wiki/12_equal_temperament) I decided to create a barebone quantizer that allows variable [ET](https://en.wikipedia.org/wiki/Equal_temperament).
 (Including the famous [19ET](https://en.wikipedia.org/wiki/19_equal_temperament), [53ET](https://en.wikipedia.org/wiki/53_equal_temperament), and others.)

 The module is less of a faithful recreation of historical scales than a quick experiment of various divisions.
 It includes a VCA also for the noise input and some other common features I usually use.
 There are another [great ET/EDO implementations](https://library.vcvrack.com/?query=equal+division&brand=&tag=&license=) in the Library.

+### Quant12

+Quantizer with some commonly used features like trigger and transpose.
+This module replicates the functions of a bunch of module that I usually pair with my quantizers.

 ### tXOr
 This is a clock modification module.
 Each knob sets the division of the clock signal (see CLK).
 The output is the XOR (exclusive OR) signal of the modified clocks.
 The concept is similar to JWM's 1Pattern but the tXOr inputs allow dynamic modification of the knobs.